cknave/python-dos-like/README.rst

 Only building on Linux has been tested.
 Building on macOS should work fine.
 Windows will likely be more difficult.
 And WebAssembly should be a real challenge.

+The lifecycle of graphics, music, and sound loaded from dos-like is not managed, and is likely leaking memory.